styleguidist/react-styleguidist/docs/Cookbook.md

 Two options:

-1. Put a `favicon.ico` file into the root folder or your site.
+1. Put a `favicon.ico` file into the root folder of your site.

 2. Use [template](Configuration.md#template) option: